pnavaro/LyonCalcul.jl/docs/src/slides.md

   ...
 ```

-" The Manifest.toml allows someone to replicate the exact version of the dependencies that was recorded in the manifest on e.g. another machine.
+The Manifest.toml allows someone to replicate the exact version of the dependencies that was recorded in the manifest on e.g. another machine.
 For a package that is to be used as a library, this is not useful.

 However, for an “application”, i.e. something at “top level” (say your julia code to do the simulations in a scientific paper) then it is likely useful to be able to replicate that exact state and the Manifest is thus useful to check in."

-*Kristoffer Carlsson* (Julia Computing)

 # Check the documentation